|Title||Start Date & Time||End Date & Time|

 There are an abundant resources available on the internet for help with iTunes, iTunes U, and creation of audio and video.
 Some helpful links are included below:

-The iTunes U method for transferring content is via the Safe File Transfer Service.
-For questions or issues with content submission related to the Safe File Transfer Service, please call or email the IT Service Center at 303-735-4357 (5-HELP) or email email@example.com.
+The iTunes U method for transferring content is via the Large File Transfer Service.
+For questions or issues with content submission related to the Large File Transfer Service, please contact the IT Service Center at 303-735-4357 (5-HELP) or email firstname.lastname@example.org.
 For details, including location and hours of operation, please refer to the information on the OIT web page.

 iTunes U offers educational multimedia content from hundreds of colleges and universities around the world.
 It can be accessed through the iTunes Store.
 If you want to access content from iTunes U, you must first download iTunes to your computer.